 </software_screenshot>

-• size and checksum. iTMSTransporter tries to be nice with you: if the size and checksum are identical to the previous version of the file, it won’t be transferred.
+. iTMSTransporter tries to be nice with you: if the size and checksum are identical to the previous version of the file, it won’t be transferred.

 However, you have to compute the size and the checksum yourself, and you can’t put phony values. iTMSTransporter actually checks the values in the xml against the actual files sizes and hash, and will throw an error if they don’t match.
 I suppose that it makes sense for Video and Audio Content Providers, who want to make sure they upload the correct files, but for screenshots, it’s more of a nuisance, and we’ll have to automate it.